A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: TACS--GNN--ODMN Framework

+The GNN module serves as the inference operator that maps the grain-level microstructure graph to the micromechanical equilibrium parameters in \(\mathcal{F}\).
+Specifically, it predicts the parameter set \(\{\theta^{l}_{p}, \phi^{l}_{p} \mid l = 0, 1, \dots, N - 1;\; p = 0, 1, \dots, 2^l - 1\}\), which contains \(2^{N+1} - 2\) angular components corresponding to the internal nodes of the ODMN hierarchy.
+Graph neural networks are well-suited to this inference task, as they operate directly on the irregular connectivity of grain interaction graphs and have proven effective for mechanics and structural analysis problems~\cite{chou2024structgnn}.

-Two stacked GATv2Conv layers~\citep{brody2021attentive} are employed to aggregate information from neighboring grains, with ReLU activation applied after each convolution.
-Unlike the original Graph Attention Network (GAT), GATv2 introduces a shared linear transformation \(\Theta_s\) applied to both the source and target node features before the nonlinear attention mapping.
-This modification allows each query node to independently rank its neighbors, thereby enhancing expressiveness in graphs with complex or irregular connectivity.
+The architecture employs two stacked GATv2Conv layers~\cite{brody2022how} to aggregate information from neighboring grains, followed by rectified linear unit (ReLU) activations.
+GATv2Conv implements the second version of the graph attention network (GAT).
+Compared with the original GAT, it applies a shared linear transformation \(\Theta_s\) to both source and target node features prior to attention computation, allowing each node to adaptively weight its neighbors and improving expressiveness in graphs with complex connectivity.